Jeremy Fry

 Jeremy Joseph Fry (19 May 1924 - 18 July 2005) was a British inventor, engineer, entrepreneur, adventurer and arts patron.

 Early life

-Born into the Fry family in Bristol, the son of Cecil Roderick Fry, who, as the last chairman of the J. S. Fry & Sons chocolate concern arranged for the sale of the company to rival Cadbury's, enraging the family.
-Jeremy was educated at Gordonstoun, and joined the Royal Air Force as a pilot.
+Born into the Fry family in Bristol, he was the son of Cecil Roderick Fry.
+Cecil was the last chairman of the J. S. Fry & Sons chocolate company, who enraged his family when he sold the company to rival Cadbury's.
+Jeremy was educated at Gordonstoun and joined the Royal Air Force as a pilot.
 After the war, Fry took up motorsport driving a 500cc Parsenn but quit after his cousin Joe was killed at Blandford.

 Career

 He became a product designer with Frenchay Products Ltd between 1954 and 1957.
 He founded Rotork Engineering Company in 1957 after identifying the potential of valve actuators.
 As chairman, he oversaw Rotork's rise to becoming the market leader in equipment for use in oil and gas pipelines, refineries, power stations and waste water plants, and a member of the FTSE 250 Index.

 Known as an inventor and engineer, his designs included a car, the Sea Truck (a flat boat ferry capable of carrying one car at high speed), and a four-wheel-drive wheelchair.
 Additionally he was responsible for starting James Dyson out on his own inventing career by mentoring him in 1970 at Rotork.

 His friend Tony Richardson, the film and theatre director, described Fry (and their many travels together) in his autobiography Long Distance Runner (London, 1993; pp. 187–90).